 That last line is horrific – it sounds like a vision of suicide.
 And yet surely it can’t be, not with this bouncy jolly music rushing along.
 And if the melody and chords were not enough, what about the backing – all those jolly bouncy singers using words and sounds to urge the music along?

 The best we can make of this combination of upbeat music and frightening last line is that the song suggests that all the money in the world can’t help the writing of better songs.
-Songs come from the heart not from the money.
+Songs come from the heart not from the cash they generate.

 There is however defiance in the music and in the lyrics.
 The production levels are high, with the accompanying singers in perfect timing, as Dylan sings: